abhaynayar/genesis/README.md

 ### Compatibility

 Keep in mind that these modifications will create changes throughout the entire stack, including the CPU.
-The programs compiled through the toolchain in the this repository will not work on the original Hack platform.
+The programs compiled through the toolchain in this repository will not work on the original Hack platform.

 ### Requirements